Sooo this is going to be the least profound thing I've ever written. You've been warned!

 The following is her guest post:

-The Need for Others During My Struggle with Mesothelioma
+During My Struggle with Mesothelioma

 We are dependent upon others throughout our lives.
 This dependency became apparent when, on August 4, 2005, my daughter Lily was born.
 It became even more apparent to me less than four months later, on November 21, when I was diagnosed with malignant pleural mesothelioma.
 Things had been going great for myself, my daughter and the others in my life.
-The
+The diagnosis of mesothelioma brought everything to a crashing halt.
+I was 36 years old, but needed the help of others.

 I was initially informed that I had only 15 months to live.
 My first thoughts were of my baby.
 I also thought of my husband and of the prospect of them having to go on without me.
 I had to do whatever it would take to save my life, for their sake if nothing else.